About a decade ago, I was enjoying a yummy brunch with my good friend Lisa, when she suddenly blurted something I’ll forever remember.

 It’s always better to have that difficult small conversation sooner, rather than try to deal with a hugely difficult problem later.

-If you intuit you presently have an “achiles something” you need to work on loving and accepting yourself – imperfections and all.
+If you intuit you presently have an “achilles something” you need to work on loving and accepting yourself – imperfections and all.

-8. The love you have for yourself is in a way the only love you have in your life – because all love is a mirror of it.
+All love is a mirror of your self love.
 If you want to improve your love life, improve how you love yourself.

 With this in mind, I often tell clients I coach to create what I jokingly refer to as a “They Should Be So Lucky As To Be With Me List” – where they write down all they have to offer a partner – so they take their focus off the neediness their insecurities inspire.